Skip to main content

 Deloitte Flash for Construction

 Welcome to the Deloitte Flash for Construction—a quick read from Deloitte designed to provide you with insights into today’s business issues related to construction.
-Our current Flash highlights strategies that integrate asset life cycle management with capital project planning and delivery.
+Our current Flash highlights the Value of Internal Audit in Health Care Construction Projects.

 THE ISSUE: